-Psychologists in the 1950s popularized the social-comparison theory to describe people’s innate tendency to track their progress and assess self-worth by comparing themselves to other people.
-Doing this all the time, over time, and especially with people you feel are out-doing you in different ways, leads to depression and lower self-esteem.
+Psychologists in the 1950s popularized the social-comparison theory to describe people’s deeply-rooted tendency to track their progress and assess self-worth by comparing themselves to other people.
+Doing this all the time, over time, leads to depression and lower self-esteem.
+Especially when we compare ourselves with people we feel are out-doing us in different ways,

 This was the state of Mary's van after about 1,000 miles of driving this summer.
 Please don't report my misconduct of borrowed materials to the library.

 Any guesses how long it took for Kristie to get ONE good family photo?

 Culprit #2: A Focus on What Others Think

 I have hideous white tile throughout my entryway and kitchen that shows every piece of dirt, dog hair, dried mac 'n cheese and mandarin orange.
 The grungy brown, used-to-be-white grout almost looks intentional at this point.
 I can’t count the number of times I’ve crawled around on the floor with a paper towel and a bottle of spray cleaner spot cleaning because a friend is stopping by and I’m horrified by the state of my floor.

 Tell me this isn't the worst flooring.
 It's like you entered a time machine to the '80s.
 And don't even get me started on the honey-colored cabinets.
 Ugh!